 Michelle Boyd has been in private practice since 1996 and is skilled in Clinical Herbal Medicine and Naturopathy and has lectured herbal medicine and supervised student clinic since 2001 (currently at Torrens University).

-I am mindful of the importance for further education and enjoy having full access to the most current scientific information, especially in the field of Naturopathic medicine.
-Keeping up to date is of great importance as this area is consistently evolving and being moulded to meet the demands of our modern-day society.
+Michelle is mindful of the importance for further education and enjoys having full access to the most current scientific information, especially in the field of Naturopathic medicine.
+Keeping up to date is of great importance as this area is consistently evolving to support the health needs of our modern-day society.

-Over the last 25+ years I have had the privilege of learning from and working with some of the world’s leading professionals in the field of herbal medicine.
-I have delved into various areas of clinical practice, particularly female reproductive and gastrointestinal health, stress management and above all preventative care in the promotion of general health and wellbeing.
+Over the last 25+ years Michelle has had the privilege of learning from and working with some of the world’s leading professionals in the field of herbal medicine.
+She has delved into various areas of clinical practice particularly for female reproductive health, stress management and above all preventative care in the promotion of general health and wellbeing.

-Of late, I am especially interested in supporting midlife women (being one myself) and their transition through menopause.
-Although women are highly motivated to seek help for those bothersome menopausal symptoms, there is more to menopause than resolving hot flushes and night sweats – it is most important to consider the bigger picture of what the following decades will hold and particularly a diet and lifestyle that will promote health and vitality during this stage of a woman’s life.
+Michelle is especially interested in supporting midlife women (being one herself) and their transition through menopause.
+Although women are highly motivated to seek help for those ‘bothersome’ menopausal symptoms, there is more to menopause than addressing hot flushes and night sweats – it is most important to consider the ‘bigger picture’ of what the following decades will hold and particularly that of a diet and lifestyle that will help to improve/maintain health and vitality in this stage of a woman’s life.

-The greatest clinical results come from working realistically with my patients and making reasonable recommendations within their budgetary confines and timelines, towards a healthier and happier life.
+Michelle has found that the greatest clinical results have come from working ‘realistically’ with her patients and making ‘reasonable’ recommendations within their budgetary confines and timelines, to ultimately lead towards a healthier and happier life.